Rangers vs. Cardinals Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has 66 hits with 18 doubles, 10 home runs, 35 walks and 26 RBI.
-He's also stolen seven bases.
+- Goldschmidt has recorded 66 hits with 18 doubles, 10 home runs and 35 walks.
+He has driven in 27 runs with seven stolen bases.

 Goldschmidt Recent Games